Are you looking to uncover the secrets on how to start a budget?

 Raise your hand if you suck at budgeting.

 Well, I can see tons of virtual hands up in the air.
-That’s all right; I have to admit it’s a challenging task, but an achievable one.
+That’s all right; I still make mistakes with my budget but things do get better.

 Just avoid these mistakes while budgeting for a successful budgeting experience.